Cosmo-Tech/azure-sample-webapp/doc/charts_powerBI.md

 ### Motivation

-This webapp comes with a dark theme and a light one.
+This webapp comes with light and dark themes.
 Having a unique theme for Power BI, either a dark or a light one, would clash when the other one is used for the webapp theme.
-The two themes switch according to the webapp theme switch, in order to give users a more unified experience, without having to duplicate any data.
+When `additionalData.webapp.chartsuseWebappTheme` is enabled in the workspace configuration, the embedded dashboards will apply a custom theme based on the selected light or dark mode in the webapp.

 The files `darkTheme.json` and `lightTheme.json` are provided, which offer the bare minimum color palettes.
 These files can then be customized, to achieve specific goals, according to one's reports charts look and feel.

+_Note: since **v7.0.0**, the webapp no longer applies its custom PowerBI themes by default._

 ### How to customize your own themes